Lucanar Stroke

 Having a lacunar stroke increases your risk of subsequent strokes, so regular medical care is very important.

-According to the American Stroke Association, although incidence of stroke is higher in men, women represent more than half of stroke deaths across all age groups.
+American Stroke Association, although incidence of stroke is higher in men, women represent more than half of stroke deaths across all age groups.

 Lower your risk